padhmapriya06/Implementation-Analysis-of-D-flipflop-using-Cadence-EDA-Tools/README.md

 # Implementation-Analysis-of-D-flipflop-using-Cadence-EDA-Tools
 Ex No: 01     Implementation & Analysis of D-flipflop using Cadence EDA Tools

-Aim:
+# Aim:
 To design and implement a D-flip-flop using Cadence EDA tools, simulate its behavior, and analyze key performance parameters such as timing, power consumption, and resource utilization for a comprehensive understanding of sequential logic circuits.

-Tools Required:
+# Tools Required:
 •	Personal Computer
 •	Cadence Virtuoso Software

+# SCHEMATICSIMULATION -
-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.
 •	csh
 •	source /cadence/install/cshrc
 •	virtuoso
-Procedure for Schematic simulation using Cadence
+# Procedure for Schematic simulation using Cadence

 1. Now two windows must open i) virtuoso/command interpreter window ii)”Whats New…”
 2. Close the 2nd window